 In 2003, she became the district attorney of the City and County of San Francisco, and six years and two terms later, was elected attorney general of California by a margin of less than 1 percent.
 The narrow win made history as Harris became the first female and the first Black person to hold the post.

 One of Harris' hallmark moves during her time as attorney general was refusing to defend Proposition 8, the 2008 California ballot measure that banned same-sex marriage in the state and was later deemed unconstitutional in federal court.
 In 2013, Harris officiated the first same-sex marriage in California shortly after the federal appeals court decision.

 Harris Makes History as Senator

 In November 2016, Harris defeated Congresswoman Loretta Sanchez for a seat in the U.S. Senate, becoming the second Black woman and the first South Asian American ever to enter the legislative branch.
-She's been a part of the chamber's Homeland Security and Governmental Affairs Committee, Select Committee on Intelligence, Committee on the Judiciary and Committee on the Budget.
-Harris has also become known for her support of a single-payer health care system and has introduced legislation to increase outdoor recreation site access in urban areas and to provide financial relief to those facing rising housing costs.
+She served on the chamber's Homeland Security and Governmental Affairs Committee, Select Committee on Intelligence, Committee on the Judiciary and Committee on the Budget.
+Harris was known for her support of a single-payer health care system and introduced legislation to increase outdoor recreation site access in urban areas and to provide financial relief to those facing rising housing costs.